Vivekanand-R/AI-Product-Framework/README.md

 **Example 1:** Designing a Patient-Centric Digital Treatment App for Diabetes Management

-In the healthcare sector, a pharmaceutical company partnered with a digital health team to develop a mobile application for patients with Type 2 Diabetes.
+In the healthcare sector, a pharmaceutical organization partnered with a digital health team to develop a mobile application for patients with Type 2 Diabetes.
 The goal was to improve medication adherence, lifestyle tracking, and communication with healthcare providers.

 Some of the Impacts could be: xx% increase in medication adherence, | yy% drop in missed appointments | Increase in patient satisfaction scores | Reduction in support center call volume

 Another Example 2: Duolingo — Learning Through UX (**Best User Centered Design**): Language learning apps have existed forever, but most feel like homework.
 Duolingo flipped the model with relentless User-Centered Design, focusing on: Gamification that Actually Works and Inclusive, Accessible Design.
 Duolingo turned Language Learning for over 80 million monthly active users.
 Their design-led approach didn't just drive downloads, it fueled real habit formation, retention and Informative.

 **4-5.
 Customer Discovery and Digital Transformation:** It’s not just about adopting new tech — it's about **rethinking processes, experiences, and model** for a digital-first world.
-AI plays a major role in DT enablement.
+AI plays a major role in digital technology (DT) enablement.

 Another Recent Example:
 **Fintech : **Zerodha’s User-Centric Fintech Approach****